 The latest step to going green was making sure we purchased our electricity from renewable sources.
 In our case, that is solar, and regardless of when we use our energy, we know that 100% is attributable to solar generation.

 So what has been the cost of going green?

 The truth is very, very little, so little in fact that we have seen no real, measurable change in our costs.
 Yes, some products cost more if they are renewable, but the education of staff and reduction in consumables seems to have more than made up for it.

 Is Going Green helping us win more business?

 That is a good question.
-I don’t think our customers select us based purely on our sustainablity credentials, but when all else is equal, it may certainly help to tip the scales in our favor.
+I don’t think our customers select us based purely on our sustainability credentials, but when all else is equal, it may indeed help to tip the scales in our favor.

 What we do know is that we have kick-started the conversation and motivated our employees, so they are now engaging much more internally and externally on sustainable topics and making suggestions to enhance our journey toward going green.
 As for our business, I can not understate the value of having a positive message to take to market.

 If you are a smaller business looking to take your first steps toward a more sustainable future, you can follow this link to find suggestions on ways to go green or contact us here.